jewelltaylor/funclustVI/README.md

     corresponding to the x and y limits of the plot.
 If NULL is supplied, plot function defaults are used.
 Must include boolean show\_curves.
 If true the actual curves are shown with diffent colors.
 Must include string title.
-If title is NULL, default title used is Plot.
+If title is NULL, the default title used is Plot.

 #### Return Value